The need for better sales technology

 In many cases, the problem isn’t with the technology or the analytics.
-The problem, says Brian Brandt, an associate client partner for strategy and transformation at Korn Ferry, is that data isn’t clean, doesn’t make it into the right tools, or the technology isn’t used to assist in sales due to lack of training or adoption issues.
+The problem is that data isn’t clean, doesn’t make it into the right tools, or the technology isn’t used to assist in sales due to lack of training or adoption issues.
 For instance, only 30% of sales executives in a recent Korn Ferry study feel that their organizations have a clear data strategy.
 The quality of an organization’s sales intelligence is key, according to Brandt, who adds: “A data strategy alone won’t make any difference if good data never makes it through the technology and is used to drive action”.

 There is also a major talent element influencing why organizations are putting so much focus on sales technology.
 More than half of CSOs report having difficulty retaining sellers, either because sales roles are changing so much that people are leaving the field or because those remaining are so highly in demand that they are being lured away by other more lucrative opportunities.